Husayn-Esmail/Python-Web-Scrape-API/README.md

 uploaded as well, the dependencies should come with it.

 Check requirements.txt for the necessary libraries to run this API.
+To install packages from requirements.txt run the following command pip3 install -r requirements.txt

 A few other things to note:
 ignore scrape.py, I wanted to track it's history but it was really just for testing